Skip to main content

 Academic

-A sophisticated analysis of hormonal therapy’s cardiovascular effects requires moving beyond population-level statistics into the realm of and pathophysiology.
+A sophisticated analysis of hormonal therapy’s cardiovascular effects requires moving beyond population-level statistics into the realm of vascular biology and pathophysiology.
 The “timing hypothesis” is not merely an observation of trial data; it is the clinical manifestation of age-dependent changes in the arterial wall and its response to sex hormones.
 The central mechanism appears to be the health of the vascular endothelium, the single layer of cells lining the arteries, and its interaction with the progression of atherosclerosis.

 Vascular Pathophysiology the Healthy Endothelium Hypothesis

 In a premenopausal woman or a younger man with healthy, elastic arteries, sex hormones exert beneficial effects.
 Estrogen, for example, promotes the production of nitric oxide, a potent vasodilator, and has favorable effects on lipid profiles.
 It functions in an environment of minimal inflammation and plaque burden.
+In this state, the endothelium is responsive, and hormonal therapy can support or enhance its protective functions, preventing the initiation of atherosclerotic lesions.
+This is the biological basis for the “window of opportunity.”

 With advancing age and prolonged hormone deficiency, the vascular environment changes.
-Subclinical can develop, leading to endothelial dysfunction.
+Subclinical atherosclerosis can develop, leading to endothelial dysfunction.
 The arterial wall becomes stiffer, more inflamed, and plaque may be present.
 Introducing estrogen into this “unhealthy” environment can have paradoxical effects.

 Instead of being anti-inflammatory, it may promote plaque instability or have pro-thrombotic effects, particularly when administered orally.
 The ELITE (Early versus Late Intervention Trial with Estradiol) trial provided direct evidence for this, showing that estradiol slowed atherosclerosis progression in early postmenopausal women but had no effect in late postmenopausal women.